Dancing with the Stars (American TV series): Companion book

-A companion book written by Guy Phillips was released in the early fall of 2007.
+A companion book written by Guy Phillips was released in September 2007.
 Titled Dancing with the Stars: Jive, Samba and Tango Your Way into the Best Shape of Your Life, the book includes fitness routines modeled by Alec Mazo and Edyta Śliwińska, as well as original costume designs, lists of performed songs during a dance, and a complete list of song-and-dance routine performed since the first season of the show.

 Spin-offs

 The first Dancing spin-off, Dance War: Bruno vs. Carrie Ann, premiered on January 7, 2008, on ABC.
 The show's format was similar to the BBC Television series, DanceX.
 The show was canceled after one season.

 A figure skating spin-off similar to ITV's Dancing on Ice called Skating with the Stars aired on ABC on November 22, 2010.
 The series was canceled after one season.

 On May 16, 2017, another spin-off, Dancing with the Stars: Juniors, was announced.
-The dance competition spin-off was originally set to premiere in the spring of 2018 on ABC, and the format of the show featured celebrity children and the children of celebrities paired with professional junior ballroom dancers.
-In January 2018, ABC stated that Dancing with the Stars: Juniors was still in the works, but did not develop as quickly they hoped it would.
-Athletes aired in its place, with Juniors originally slated to air that summer.
-However, in May 2018, it was announced that the series would premiere on October 7, 2018, with filming taking place during August 2018.
+The dance competition spin-off was originally set to premiere on ABC in spring 2018.
+The format of the show featured celebrity children and the children of celebrities paired with professional junior ballroom dancers.
+In January 2018, ABC said that Dancing with the Stars: Juniors was still in development, but did not progress as quickly as planned.
+Instead, Dancing with the Stars: Athletes aired in its place, while Juniors had initially been scheduled for a summer release.
+In May 2018, it was announced that the show would premiere on October 7, 2018, with the episodes filmed in August 2018.
 Professional skateboarder Sky Brown, junior pro JT Church and pro mentor Alan Bersten were announced as the winners on December 9, 2018.
-The show, however, was cancelled after one season.
+The show was canceled after one season.

+A fourth spin-off, Dancing with the Stars: The Next Pro, premiered on July 13, 2026.
+It featured up-and-coming professional dancers living in a house together who competed in an audition process to determine who would join the main series as a pro, beginning with season 35.
+The sixth episode of the series marked the first time that fans of the series participated as partners for a potential Dancing with the Stars professional dancer.
+The five fans who participated were notable social media influencers, Jeremy Urann, Zaira Yzabelle, Jay Wyson, Bailey McKnight and Anthony Riccardo.

 Dancing with the Stars: The Game

 In 2016, ABC, together with BBC Worldwide, commissioned a companion mobile game.
-The match-3 game, published by Donut Publishing and developed by Exient Entertainment, uses a mix of hand animation and motion-captured data for the dances in the game.
+The match-3 game, published by Donut Publishing and developed by Exient, uses a mix of hand animation and motion-captured data for the dances in the game.
 The game uses pro dancers from Strictly Come Dancing, and features nine dances: Quickstep, Jive, Tango, Salsa, Charleston, Viennese Waltz, Rumba, Cha Cha Cha, and Paso Doble.